1. A miniature universe in your belly

 -

-Add some color to your plate with every meal.
+Add some color to your plate at every meal.

 -